-Overall, I find it important to meet people where they are at, to listen carefully to the group, offer structure, be direct, compassionate and communicating clearly.
+Overall, I find it important to meet people where they are, listen carefully to the group, offer structure, be direct and compassionate, and communicate clearly.

-I carry with me a toolkit of strategies to move into less thinking and more creating and connecting with the ways that we are inherently creatively smart.
-I have watched students for years, sit down and write a Freewrite in three minutes and discover that they actually had their own writing style and voice and something to say.
+I carry with me a toolkit of strategies to move into less thinking and more creating and to connect with the ways in which we are inherently creatively smart.
+Over the years I’ve watched many students sit down to do a three-minute freewriting exercise and discover that they actually had their own writing style and voice and had something to say.
 It can be simple like that.
 I think it is vital to make room for our creative impulses and then learn the tools that will help expand and deepen them.

-However many tools of a craft I have learned (and I can truly dork out about that), I am most consistently guided by my intuition.
-There will be moments in every session where I will drop into that and will offer input from a place of listening to what images, ideas, thoughts come up and share with you.
-I always encourage you to take with you what fits, what works, what makes sense to you.
+Although I have learned many useful tools of my craft (and can truly dork out about them), I am most consistently guided by my intuition.
+There will be moments in every session when I will drop into that intuition, listen to it, and share with you the images, ideas, and thoughts that come up.
+From this input, I always encourage you to take with you what fits, what works, and what makes sense to you.

-In my workshops and consultations, I always focus on what works first.
+In my workshops and consultations, I always focus first on what works.
 The intention when giving feedback has to be “I want you to feel motivated to keep going…”.
-How often in our day do we get feedback that we didn’t really care to hear, from someone that was in a bad mood that day, but then you feel creatively blocked for weeks.
+How often in our day do we get feedback that we didn’t really care to hear, from someone that was in a bad mood that day, but that creatively blocks us for weeks?
 That sucks.
-If in our writing we look at what works, then that is what expands.
+If we look at our writing with an eye for what works, then that is what expands.
 The writing gets better.
 I have seen it happen consistently with students over countless workshops over the last twenty years.
 It works.
-And yes, we will edit, and polish and trim and refine our work, as soon as it makes sense and its the next creative step to take.
+And yes, we will edit, and polish and trim and refine our work, as soon as these steps make sense and are the next moves we want to make creatively.